stellar/stellar-cli/docs/soroban-cli-full-docs.md

 ## `soroban contract restore`

-Restore an evicted value for a contract-data legder entry
+Restore an evicted value for a contract-data legder entry.

 If no keys are specificed the contract itself is restored.